AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 because the target objects in the assignment are *less* deep.

 Note that the :ada:`L0_IA := L1_IA` assignment is mainly illegal because the access types don't match.
-(Of course, in addition to that, the assignment is also illegal in terms of accessibility rules.)
+(Of course, in addition to that, assigning :ada:`L1_Var'Access` to :ada:`L0_IA` is also illegal in terms of accessibility rules.)

 Conversion between Access Types